Department of Labor Logo United States Department of Labor

 Recent ArticlesView All »

-Real average hourly earnings for all employees increased 1.2 percent from February 2024 to February 2025.
-The change in real average hourly earnings combined with a 0.6-percent decrease in the average workweek resulted in a 0.6-percent increase in real average weekly earnings over this period.
+Real average hourly earnings for all employees increased 1.4 percent, seasonally adjusted, from March 2024 to March 2025.
+The change in real average hourly earnings combined with a 0.6-percent decrease in the average workweek resulted in a 0.8-percent increase in real average weekly earnings over this period.
+Real earnings are earnings that have been adjusted for changes in consumer prices.

 OF INTEREST